 Most states collect these local taxes and distribute the collections to the municipalities.
 However, some states permit local administration of these taxes, which requires the taxpayer to register with the locality and remit the tax directly to it.
 We refer to these states as “Home Rule” states.
 The primary home rule states that allow local authorities to enact and administer their own general sales and use taxes are Alabama, Alaska, Arizona, Colorado and Louisiana.

 In most cases in these states, the locality not only separately administers the local tax, but can have different taxability rules than the state.
 Colorado has some of the biggest differences.
 Efforts are under way in Arizona and Louisiana to have the localities either follow the state or have a uniform set of rules across all the home rule authorities.
 Some others including Idaho and Illinois have limited home rule authorities.
 Many other states allow localities to enact and administer local taxes that are not general sales taxes such as meals, occupancy, amusement and telecommunication taxes.

 If you operate in one of the home rule states, be sure to consider not only taxability but also nexus rules.
 Since they are home rule authorities, you need to independently determine if you have nexus in the locality.
 And if you do, you must register directly with the authority.
 This will then require you to file tax returns with the locality.
 The localities also separately audit taxpayers from the state.

 Looking for more information?
 Check out the following resources:

-- Download our Important Concepts in Sales Tax Administration whitepaper.
+- Download our free Important Concepts in Sales Tax Administration whitepaper.